iOXGN90/RentagoProject/README.md

 # LoginRegisterProject
- Cabarrubias, Nevin Harold - Project
+ Cabarrubias, Nevin Harold, D.

+> Project has Login and Register features but does not handle the Forgot Password, yet; tokenization does not work too.